-Outpatient behavioral health providers are expected to communicate with the member's PCP and other outpatient behavioral health providers if applicable, as follows:
+OP behavioral health providers are expected to communicate with the member's PCP and other OP behavioral health providers if applicable, as follows:

-- Notice of commencement of outpatient treatment within four visits or two weeks, whichever occurs first - Updates at least quarterly during the course of treatment - Notice of initiation and any subsequent modification of psychotropic medications - Notice of treatment termination within two weeks
+- Notice of commencement of OP treatment within 4 visits or 2 weeks, whichever occurs first - Notice of initiation and any subsequent modification of psychotropic medications - Notice of treatment termination within 2 weeks

-Behavioral Health Providers may use Carelon's "Authorization for Coordination of Behavioral Healthcare" form for initial communication and subsequent updates.
-The form can be found on Carelon's provider portal or providers may use their own form that includes the following information:
+Behavioral health providers may use Carelon's Authorization for Coordination of Behavioral Healthcare form for initial communication and subsequent updates.
+The form can be found on Carelon's provider portal or providers may use their own form if it includes:

 - Presenting problem/reason for admission

-- Date of admission
+- · Date of admission

-- Admitting diagnosis
+- · Admitting diagnosis

-- Preliminary treatment plan
+- · Preliminary treatment plan

 - Currently prescribed medications

 - Proposed discharge plan

 - Behavioral health provider contact name and telephone number

-Request for PCP response by fax or mail within three business days of the request to include the following health information:
+Request for PCP response by fax or mail within 3 business days of the request should include:

 - Status of immunizations

 - Date of last visit

 - Dates and reasons for any and all hospitalizations

 - Ongoing medical illness

 - Current medications

 - Adverse medication reactions, including sensitivity and allergies

 - History of psychopharmacological trials

-- Any other medically relevant information.
+- Any other medically relevant information

-Outpatient providers' compliance with communication standards is monitored through requests for authorization submitted by the provider and through chart reviews.
+OP providers' compliance with communication standards is monitored through requests for preauthorization submitted by the provider and through chart reviews.